How much should you focus on your dog's breed?

 Individual dogs vary even within the same breed!

-While breeds provide general guidelines — and we use rules of thumb for good reason — individual dogs can still vary widely within a breed.
+While breeds provide general guidelines—and we use rules of thumb for good reason—individual dogs can still vary widely within a breed.
 Your dog may not exhibit all the typical characteristics associated with their lineage.
 And that's okay!
-It's completely normal.
+It's normal.

 Many dogs are a mix of multiple breeds anyway